microsoft/pxt-adafruit/docs/uploader.md

 * Download the [Microsoft.Uploader.Microbit.zip](https://pxt.microbit.org/microbit-uploader.zip) file to your local computer.
 * Unzip the .zip file to your desktop.
-* Launch the Microsoft.Uploader.exe file before working on your BBC micro:bit.
+* Launch the Microsoft.Uploader.exe file before working on your @boardname@.

 ### ~